NVIDIA Capture SDK

-NVIDIA Capture SDK (formerly GRID SDK) enables developers to easily and efficiently capture, and optionally encode, the display content or an application’s graphics context.
+NVIDIA Capture SDK (formerly GRID SDK) enables developers to easily and efficiently capture, and optionally encode, the display content.

-The NVIDIA Capture SDK enables game streaming, application streaming and remote desktop displays on NVIDIA hardware (local, remote or cloud).
-It provides the ability to capture the desktop buffer or application rendertarget as an image or compressed video bitstream that can be transmitted to remote clients or stored locally.
+The NVIDIA Capture SDK enables remote desktop displays on NVIDIA hardware (local, remote or cloud).
+It provides the ability to capture the desktop buffer as an image or steam of images that can be compressed as a video bitstream for transmission to remote clients or for storing locally.

-To download, you must be a member of NVIDIA Developer - DesignWorks.
+To download, you must be a member of NVIDIA Developer Program.

 By clicking the "Agree & Download" button below, you are confirming that you have read and agree to be bound by the Capture Software Development Kit License Agreement for use of the SDK package.
 The download will begin immediately after clicking on the "Agree & Download" button below.